How to Sleep on Your Back Easily In 4 Simple Steps

-Our muscles still tense up when we sleep, especially when the position we end up falling asleep on is one that creates more tension.
+Your muscles still tense up when you sleep, especially when the position we end up falling asleep on is one that creates more tension.
 Sleeping on our back lessens the pressure exerted on our muscles when we are asleep and at the same time it keeps it more relaxed and it can also increase the chances of having a good night sleep.

-- Positioning your pillows will be a good way to prevent yourself from rolling to your side or to your tummy.
+Move your pillows down just below your arms to prevent the automatic rolling to your side or tummy.
 Try to place some pillows under your arms, your knees, and your head to your neck, or wherever place you think it would help that would limit your movements when you sleep.
 By doing so, not only does it limit movement but it also helps align your body equally.

-- Be conscious if you do ever move when you sleep.
+You must be consistent, every single time.
 If you suddenly wake up at night realizing you’ve gone back to your old sleeping position, try to lie flat on your back again to train yourself to keep this in your muscle memory that you MUST sleep on your back.
+This was the kicker for me, it took a few weeks but eventually my body just knew to get back on the back without any conscious thought.

 Of course, these things aren’t the only things to be considered when we are sleeping.
 There are other factors that must be taken into consideration in order to get the best possible sleeping experience with the most health benefits.
 Here are just some of the common questions asked by people when it comes to sleeping and sees if one of these has come across your head.